open-learning-exchange/planet/README.md

         $ ng serve

 4. Go to `localhost:4000` and you'll see 'Welcome to Planet'
-5. Follow this guidelines to start using Planet in your community!
+5. Follow this [guidelines][MORE_GUIDELINE] to start using Planet in your community!

 ## Contributing